QUANTUM TECHNOLOGY - 2024/5

 The learning and teaching strategy is designed to:

-• Enhance students' group collaboration and presentation skills.
+• Improve students' group collaboration and presentation skills (Q Bio).

 Thus, the learning and teaching methods include

-• tutorials to discuss problem sets, and class seminars to discussion about limitations and challenges in quantum technology
+• tutorials to discuss group presentation assessments and class discussion about limitations and challenges in quantum technology and quantum biology.
+(Q Bio)

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.